haerimhwang/haerimhwang.github.io/_pythonposts/2021-03-09-create-Word2Vec-model-for-English.md

 ---

-* This script analyzes semantic similarities between English words by constructing a Word2Vec Model.
+* This script creates a Word2Vec model to analyze semantic similarities between English words.
 We use Google Colab for the script, which allows us to use GPU instead of CPU.
 <br>
 <br>
 <br>